pobthebuilder/resolve-flatpak/README.md

 resolve-flatpak
 ===============

-This repo allows you to package DaVinci Resolve as a Flatpak for use on Flatpak based systems, especially e.g. Silverblue where there aren't easier installation options.
-It's still a work-in-progress.
+This repo allows you to package DaVinci Resolve as a Flatpak for use on Linux Flatpak based systems, especially e.g. Fedora Silverblue where there aren't easier installation options.

+It's still a work-in-progress; but "works-for-me[tm]" right now.

 Usage
 -----